-The City will provide a continuous, connected and accessible network that enables pedestrians - particularly children and those with mobility impairments - to move safely and comfortably between places and destinations to serve all types of pedestrian trips, particularly those with a transportation function.
-Key projects outlined in the pedestrian element include intersections in need of pedestrian safety enhancements, high-priority crosswalks, sidewalk projects related to Metrorail and proposed Smart Shelters and, finally, pedestrian improvements that will encourage walking to school.
+The City will provide a continuous, connected and accessible network that enables pedestrians - particularly children and those with mobility impairments - to move safely and comfortably between places and destinations

+The city will seek to establish and maintain a system of Community Pathways to serve all types of pedestrian trips, particularly those with a transportation function.
+Key projects outlined in the pedestrian element include intersections in need of pedestrian safety enhancements, high-priority crosswalks, sidewalk projects related to Metrorall and proposed Smart Shelters and, finally, pedestrian improvements that will encourage walking to school.
 Pedestrian initiatives also include new multiuse trails, pedestrian bridges and underpass/tunnel improvement projects.